 Then I began learning about herbs, and with this blessed confidence in using actual plants as medicine, I truly began to understand the value of using essential oils for more than simple cleaning and a wonderful and natural way to scent our house (and my classroom).

-Note: There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I will receive a very small commission at no extra cost to you! :-) Thank you so very much for supporting Healing Harvest Homestead!
-Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article.
+If you click through and make any kind of purchase, I will receive a very small commission at no extra cost to you--Heidi

 Frankincense Oil: Therapeutic Properties